When to consider surgery for a prolapsed disc

 Next steps after conservative treatment for a prolapsed disc

 If you find that the conservative treatments mentioned above have not offered you any lasting pain relief, you may want to consider moving to a different treatment option.
-The first step is to consult your physician about your concerns and continued pain.
-Many conservative therapies can be combined to increase your pain relief, and your physician will be able to create a new conservative treatment regimen for you to follow.
-However, if several months of your new regimen also do not provide lasting relief, it may be time to consider a surgical treatment option.
-Before you determine whether or not surgery is right for you, you must first research your surgical options and decide if you want to move forward with the procedure.
+The first step is to consult your doctor about your concerns and continued pain.
+Many conservative therapies can be combined to increase your pain relief

+Your doctor will be able to create a new conservative treatment regimen for you to follow.
+However, if several weeks or months of your new regimen also do not provide lasting relief, it may be time to consider a surgical treatment option.
+Before you determine if surgery is right for you, you must first research your surgical options and decide if you want to move forward with the procedure.

 Surgical treatment for a prolapsed disc

-Patients seeking surgical treatment for a prolapsed disc (herniated disc) have the option to choose between traditional open back surgery and minimally invasive spine surgery.
+Patients seeking surgical treatment for a prolapsed disc have the option to choose between traditional open back surgery or minimally invasive spine surgery.
 We strongly encourage you to research both options thoroughly before deciding on the procedure with which you would like to proceed.

-Traditional open back surgery must be performed in a hospital setting to compensate for the highly invasive and high risk nature of the procedure.
+For instance, traditional open back surgery must be performed in a hospital setting to compensate for the highly invasive and high-risk nature of the procedure.

-The surgery begins with a large incision cut in the back, tearing through the muscles surrounding the spine.
-By cutting through these muscles, traditional open back surgery has a higher risk of excessive blood loss and infection than other methods of surgery.
+The surgery begins with a large 6- to 8-inch incision in the back, tearing through the muscles surrounding the spine.
+By cutting through these muscles, traditional open back surgery has more surgical blood loss and a higher risk of infection compared to other methods of surgery.
 Additionally, a patient’s recovery period must now be extended to allow time for the muscles to heal and rebuild themselves so they can help support the spine.
-Once the procedure is completed, patients are required to stay an extra two or three days in the hospital for monitored recovery.
+Once the procedure is completed, patients are required to stay between two to five days in the hospital for monitored recovery.